stealthBS/demo1-repo/README.md

 In Kali Linux, this corresponds to a normal user and the root user.

-If we are using Kali linux's terminal as normal user, then to switch to root user we use the command : sudo su .
+If we are using Kali linux's terminal as normal user, then to switch to root user we use the command : `sudo su`.
-If we are suing Windows's command prompt as normal user, then we can't switch directly but can do like : 'cmd' >> Run as administrator.
+If we are suing Windows's command prompt as normal user, then we can't switch directly but can do like : **'cmd' >> Run as administrator**.